Happy 13th Birthday Reyce

 With the tide being out I also tried to capture the leading lights and the bar that runs out into the beach, but I couldn’t capture the scene in one shot.
 You can see in this photo that you wouldn’t want to be following the leading lights too far in a nightime approach!!

 When looking out to sea we could see the safe water mark but not the green and red markers to aid crossing St Patricks Bridge.
 It turns out that these are only laid around this time of year, and today we saw them being prepared to be taken out.
-This made me doubly glad that I did not run through the inside gap, as I would have arrived with no markers to aid crossing the bar shown in the photo!!
+This made me doubly glad that I did not run through the inside gap yesterday, as I would have arrived with no markers to aid the crossing the bar shown in the photo!!

-The following is a shot of the marina, which was again today really busy with about 12 boats taking out anglers, and when they came back in I went round to speak to one of the skippers to find out why this area was so popular with sea anglers.
+The following is a shot of the marina, which was again today really busy with about 12 boats taking out anglers.
+When they came back in I went round to speak to one of the skippers to find out why this area was so popular with sea anglers.
 Turns out that because of all the rocks around this area the fishing trawlers avoid an area of some five miles out to sea and fifteen miles parallel to the coast, therefore there are plenty of fish to be caught on rod and line.
 There is definitely a lesson to be learned if this is what can happen when trawlers don’t hoover up the sea bed.

 We needed another early start this morning to catch the tide down to and around Carsnore Point, which is the most south eastern part of Ireland.
-Between it and Tuskar Rock the tides run strongly with some dire warnings in the pilot book should the weather be poor and when in a wind against tide situation.
+Between it and Tuskar Rock the tides run strongly with some dire warnings in the pilot book should the weather be poor, and also when in a wind against tide situation.

-Consideration had also to be given to the fact that we are on Spring Tides which means stronger curents, and the charts were showing some tidal rips in certain areas.
+Consideration had also to be given to the fact that we are moving onto Spring Tides which means stronger curents, and the charts were showing some tidal rips in certain areas.
 The final part of the equation was that as we cleared the point we would have the full effect of any wind from the south creating a wind against tide situation.

 We set off early in a light F1/2 southerly wind and when the sun came up it was a lovely sunny day and we spotted a few Porpoise on the way down which will always brightens up the day.
 Everything was going to plan as we approached the gap between Tuskar Rock Lighthouse and the Carsnore Point, and as you can see from this photo the seas were calm.